Adam Saleh: Saleh vs Kellogg

+Saleh faced American TikToker Stuart Kellogg, also known as Evil Hero, on February 26, 2023, featured on the undercard of Jake Paul and Tommy Fury's long anticipated professional bout, at Diriyah Arena in Diriyah, Saudi Arabia.
+Saleh won via RTD due to Kellogg suffering an arm injury, putting Saleh's record at 1–0–1.

+Exhibition bouts

 Saleh vs Sharks

 On July 30, 2021, Saleh fought Iraqi TikToker Walid Sharks as the co-feature bout on the first Social Knockout event at the Coca-Cola Arena in Dubai, UAE.
 The bout ended in a majority draw.
 Controversies rose as many questioned how the bout ended as a draw including popular YouTuber FaZe Sensei who stated "it's mathematically impossible for the fight to end in a draw" seeing as the bout was only three rounds.

 Saleh vs Elshayib

 On October 15, Saleh fought Jordanian Influencer Anas Elshayb on the second Social Knockout event at the Coca-Cola Arena in Dubai, UAE.
 Saleh won via unanimous decision.